dietrichl-cyber/dietrichl-cyber.github.io/index.md

     style="float: right; margin: 0 0 0.4rem 1rem !important; border-radius: 12px; max-width: 100%; height: auto;"
   >
   <p>
-    I am a researcher in botany and science education.
-My work focuses on treeline research as well as ecological education, plant awareness and perception, and the use of AI-supported learning environments in higher education teaching.
+    I am a researcher in science education and botany.
+My science education work focuses on ecological education, plant awareness and perception, and the use of AI-supported learning environments in higher education teaching.
+I am especially interested in how ecological phenomena can be understood across levels of organisations - from molecules to ecosystems.
+Moreover, I embrace all the opportunities that AI brings to teaching and learning while being cautious about potential pitfalls of the techn ology.
+In botany, I am interested in plant-enviropnment interactions, especially how cold and drought impact plant physiology.
+I am fascinated about the global treeline phenomenon which has still not been explained on a mechanistic basis.
   </p>
 </div>

 <h2 style="margin-top: 1rem; margin-bottom: 0.4rem; clear: both;">Research interests</h2>

 <ul>
-  <li>Molecular reasons for the global treeline phenomenon</li>
-  <li>Ecological literacy and scientific literacy</li>
+  <li>Ecology education and scientific literacy</li>
   <li>Plant awareness and perception</li>
   <li>AI-supported learning environments (e.g., chatbots as learning companions)</li>
+  <li>Plant physiology behind the global treeline phenomenon</li>
 </ul>

 <h2 style="margin-top: 1rem; margin-bottom: 0.4rem; clear: both;">Textbook</h2>